-There may be occasions when a MAC finds it necessary to close one and/or all locations of a jurisdiction's PCC because circumstances create sufficiently adverse working conditions at a PCC location(s) (examples include lack of heat, air conditioning, or water and emergency evacuation for health, safety or security reasons) and/or because a MAC plans a drill or exercise for emergency or security preparedness, such as fire and other safety drills, even though such a closure may be only for a brief period of time.
-A MAC shall report each of these PCC closures even if the MAC has a plan in place for alternate call handling, as there is no guarantee that, even with a plan, calls and/or call volume would not be adversely affected by the closure.
+There may be occasions when a MAC finds it necessary to close one and/or all locations of a jurisdiction's PCC because circumstances create sufficiently adverse working conditions at a PCC location(s) (examples include lack of heat, air conditioning, or water and emergency evacuation for health, safety or security reasons) or because a MAC plans a drill or exercise for emergency or security preparedness, such as fire and other safety drills, even though such a closure may be only for a brief period of time.
+A MAC shall report each of these PCC closures even if the MAC has a plan in place for alternate call handling, as there is no guarantee that, even with a plan, calls or call volume would not be adversely affected by the closure.
 MACs shall report these PCC closures to the Service Reports mailbox at servicereports@cms.hhs.gov within 1 hour of the decision to close the PCC if the decision to close was made during normal business hours, or by 9:00 a.m.
 Eastern Time the next business day if the decision was made after business hours the night before or before business hours that day.
-The e-mail shall explain the reason for the PCC closure and, if known at the time, indicate when the PCC will reopen.
+The <a href="mailto:emailto:ma